namnc/circom-2-arithc/README.md

 ## Getting Started

-- Write your circom program in the `assets` directory under the `circuit.circom` name.
+- Write your circom program in the `input` directory under the `circuit.circom` name.

 - Build the program